Saving Water Indoors

 • Install water-saving aerators on bathroom faucets.

-• Turn off the water while you brush your teeth and save 4 gallons a minute.
-That's 200 gallons a week for a family of four.
+• Turn off the water while brushing your teeth and save 4 gallons a minute.

 Save water in the kitchen & laundry.